BasementStudios/SzczurEngine/docs/Coding/StyleGuide.md

 # C++ Code Style Guide

+These rules are not strictly mandatory in some cases, but you should follow them.

 ## General

 ### Indents

 We use tabulators (`\t`) equal to the width of 4 spaces.

 ### Braces